TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 **The tradeoff:** PROTECT destroys shorts (10 per fire alongside 10 longs).
 But losing 10 shorts to survive beats losing the entire position to a broker stop-out.
 The shorts can be rebuilt; a liquidated account cannot.

 **Constraints:**
-- PROTECT at 55% is the floor (never lower after 54% broker liquidation experience)
+- PROTECT at 56% is the floor (never lower after 54% broker liquidation experience)
-- 5-second cooldown — within reason, allows market to resolve spread spikes
+- 15-second cooldown — allows market to resolve spread spikes before burning lots
 - 1000 max fires — meaningful margin relief at scale (10,000 lots per side = 17% of position)
 - Unlimited fires acceptable if cooldown is sufficient (future consideration)